 Growing up in my family home was not always that easy as I formed beliefs that set limits within me and my abilities.
 We were a normal mediocre family, never short on money, but not enough either to live a luscious lifestyle like some of the other kids had.
 I never had many friends as a teenager and really longed to fit in and be one of the popular kids, but I never did, and I never was.
 Somehow it always felt like something was short on the inside.

-People and teachers would always compliment me on my leadership skills, but for some reason I just didn’t make it to the top.
-I so badly wanted to be part of the leadership teams in school and even dreamed of being class president.
-Any type of president would have been nice…but nope…nothing.
+People and teachers would always compliment me on my leadership skills, but for some reason, I just didn’t make it to the top.

 I lost a huge chunk of my confidence during this time, because it seemed like it didn’t matter how hard I worked and how many times I tried, I was never awarded or recognized for my efforts.

 I really wanted to become a doctor so passionately, the medical industry intrigued me, but unfortunately there was not enough funds for me to study medicine.
 Thankfully I pushed through and ended up studying Somatology (the study of human Anatomy and Physiology).